DevOpsWithJess/DevOpsWithJess/README.md

 I enjoy understanding how systems work behind the scenes and building software that combines thoughtful design with practical functionality.

+I'm currently seeking an entry-level role in software engineering where I can continue building strong development skills and contribute to real-world projects.
+My interests include backend development, software systems, and emerging technologies such as artificial intelligence and embedded systems.

 Along with my technical training, I bring strong people and leadership skills developed through my experience in HR and supervisory roles.
-This helps me communicate effectively, collaborate with teams, and approach problems from both a technical and human perspective.
+This background helps me communicate effectively, collaborate with teams, and approach technical problems with both a logical and human perspective.

 ---